 Many zoning ordinances specify that required off-street parking spaces not be used for the sales, display or servicing of vehicles.
-Such provisions should be revised to clarify that such regulations are not intended as a prohibition on EV charging.
+Such provisions should be revised to clarify that such regulations are not intended as a prohibition on EV reasonable accommodation be developed guidelines related to charging station accessibility.